 It is easy to play mind games when you play sports.
 No matter how much you practice, you always have to contend with your greatest enemy: the mind that asks "what if?"

 What if rather than chipping onto the green, you duff and send the ball into the water in front of the green?
 What if you are serving at match point and you double fault, giving your opponent the tennis match?

-Imagine, though, if you no longer had to wonder "what if."
+Imagine if you no longer had to wonder "what if."
 Imagine if you had the toughness and confidence to succeed.
 With some simple training skills, you can have both.

-Getting mentally tough does not mean bulking up your biceps to appear bigger, meaner, or stronger.
+Getting mentally tough does not mean bulking up your body to appear bigger, meaner, or stronger.
 It is not even about adopting a killer instinct.
 Instead, getting mentally tough means gaining the confidence that will pull you through any situation.
 Mental toughness is truly a state of mind.
 It is a skill that allows you to keep your eye on the goal while blocking out distractions.

 Yet for many athletes, the physical aspects of training overshadow any mental conditioning.
 Without practicing mental toughness, you risk not getting the success you would like or getting burned out.

 Those who have acquired mental toughness exhibit similar psychological characteristics.
 They believe in themselves and their abilities.